stakater/mto-docs/content/learn/mto-vs-capsule.md

 ### Is Capsule good enough for an internal developer platform?

 For the tenancy layer, often yes.
-An IDP usually also needs standardization, cost visibility and self-service, which you would assemble around it.
+An internal developer platform usually also needs standardization, cost visibility and self-service, which you would assemble around it.

 ### Which is easier to operate?